shakisparki/Glue-in-home-challenge/README.md

 * Data Repository / Unit of Work pattern for EFCore is not encouraged, so avoided using this.

-* to run update: dotnet ef migrations add "AddDeliveryTable" -s ..\Web\TT.Deliveries.Web.Api\TT.Deliveries.Web.Api.csproj

 * should we validate the order number on POST operations? - should multiple deliveries of the same order be possible?
-Maybe, if e.g. order has to be redelivered?
+My Answer: Yes, if e.g. order has to be redelivered

 * can add support for a Json Query language e.g. JMESPath